sammuelyee/docs/_tutorials/albers.md

 ---

 ## Summary
 By default, maps created in CartoDB use the Web Mercator projection.
-All maps are projections - a way to represent the spherical Earth as a flat representation in a browser.
-The [Albers projection](http://en.wikipedia.org/wiki/Albers_projection) is a popular map projection for the US because it creates minimal distortion of the US.
+All maps are projections &mdash; a way to represent the "spherical" Earth as a flat representation in a browser.
+The [Albers projection](http://en.wikipedia.org/wiki/Albers_projection) is a popular map projection for the US because it creates minimal distortions for most of the country.
 This tutorial will show you how to project your map in CartoDB using the Albers projection.

-In CartoDB, we store your geometries in a projection called WGS84 using the_geom column.
-When we need to show your data we use the Web Mercator projection which makes it easy to quickly transform your data into pixels on a map.
-We prestore Web Mercator versions of your data in a hidden column called the_geom_webmercator.
+In CartoDB, we store your geometries in a projection called WGS84 using `the_geom` column.
+When we need to show your data on a map, we use the Web Mercator projection which makes it easy to quickly transform your data into pixels.
+We pre-store Web Mercator versions of your data in a hidden column called `the_geom_webmercator`.

 This tutorial will show you how to quickly project your map and data with the Albers projection instead of Web Mercator.
 All you need to get started is a CartoDB account and some familiarity with the CartoDB Editor.